sinhrks/daskperiment/README.rst

 Benefits
 ~~~~~~~~

-- Usable in standard Python /Jupyter environment (and optionally KVS).
+- Usable in standard Python/Jupyter environment (and optionally with standard KVS).

-  - No need to:

-    - Setting up server applications.
+  - No need to setting up server applications.
-    - Register to cloud services.
+  - No registration to cloud services.
-    - Be constrained by slightly customized Python shells.
+  - Not to be constrained by slightly customized Python shells.

 - User-intuitive.